[UPDATED AUGUST 2023]

 - Loud noises – It’s really common for dogs to be spooked by loud noises, whether they’re sudden shouts from children at a party or things that go bump in the night.
 When you remember that their sense of hearing is four times as sensitive as ours, imagine how scary it must be to hear a strange noise and not understand what’s causing it.
 For some dogs, the loud noises at a Halloween party can easily trigger a stress response and have them diving for cover.

 - Neophobia – Neophobia is the fear of new things.
 It can affect puppies and dogs who haven’t had the chance to be exposed to new objects and situations.
 That’s why animal trainers suggest we should introduce puppies to new people and other dogs early on, and occasionally wear accessories such as a hat or sunglasses, so they can get used to us looking a bit different.
 Now picture a Halloween party, where all your pup’s best-loved humans are in disguise, dressed up as wizards, witches, vampires and zombies.
-For a nervous dog who suffers from neophobia, it’s a nightmare scenario.
+For a nervous dog who is easily spooked or frightened, it can be a nightmare scenario.

-- Overload – The Dogs Trust has an interesting theory about what it calls ‘situation stacking’, where lots of small events, each fine on their own, add up to stress overload for your pup.
+- Overload – There’s an interesting theory called ‘situation stacking’, where lots of small events, each fine on their own, add up to stress overload for your pup.
 On Halloween, this might mean the combination of lots of visitors, new faces, different food, trick or treaters and people in costumes could end up being too much for your dog.

 Countdown to a calm Halloween